PokemonGoMap/RocketMap/docs/common-issues/faq.md

 You are missing the sprite files.
 Please consult #faq on the [RocketMap Discord](https://discord.gg/rocketmap).

+### Lures are 6 hours right now!
+Why is it saying they have already expired?

+You need to add `-ldur 360` to change the lure assumption to 6 hours (360 minutes.)

 ### Can I sign in with Google?

 Yes you can!
 Pass the flag `-a google` (replacing `-a ptc`) to use Google authentication.